libts/tslib/CONTRIBUTING.md

 with random names.

-Smaller changes can always be done on master and therefore, the master branch can always be merged into feature branches, while they are in development.
+Smaller changes can always be done on master and therefore, the master branch can always be merged into feature branches while they are in development.

 When a feature branch's work is stable enough, it is simply merged into master.
 We always use `git merge --no-ff`.